mlntdtechbae/MLNTDTechBae/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Tameka!
 ===============================================================================================================================

-A web3 developer & auditor in the making!
+I'm an aspiring Web3 developer & Smart Contract auditor!
 -------------------------------

 Fun fact about me: I have only been in the web3 space since late 2021 and then decided to teach myself web3 development in late September 2022!